SEND at William Byrd Primary Academy

 Will my child always be on the SEND Register?

 This can vary.
 Some pupils with significant needs will always be on the SEND Register because their need is a long-term or permanent one, or if they have been set out in an Education, Health & Care Plan.
-Other pupils may only need help for a short amount of time and if they no longer need any help, then they will be removed from the SEND Register in discussion with parents/carers.
+Other pupils may only need help for a short amount of time, and if they no longer need any help, then they will be removed from the SEND Register in discussion with parents/carers.

 How does William Byrd Primary Academy know if my child needs extra help?

 - Parents notify us as part of the School Induction process

 - Information is passed on from previous school